wsrn829/wsrn829/README.md

 - Every time I miss a stop, I don't realize I missed a stop until I'm at MIT...second time already 🙈😎✨

   <img width="500" src="https://github.com/user-attachments/assets/64ebe764-9921-43bb-9222-0dc8f3a89e91" />
+- Someone in the crowd asked, "How did you manage to start the process before we even got here?"
+The agent said, "She slipped in on the very first day - I actually saw her run all the way down here." 🐣✨ Sometimes I don't explain.
+I just move.

 ------------------------------------